 The purpose of the wait for element visible command is to wait for the element to get displayed on the page i.e. If any required element on the application is by default not displayed and gets displayed in some time, we can use wait for element visible command to wait for the element to get displayed before performing any operation on the element.

 In this article, I will practically demonstrate wait for element visible command with the below-shown example:

 Let’s get started.

-Follow the below steps for practicing verify not checked command in Selenium IDE along with me:
+Follow the below steps for practicing wait for element visible command in Selenium IDE along with me:

 In the next article, I will practically demonstrate another Selenium IDE command.